 Choices, choices.
-InDesign's Export Adobe PDF dialog box presents us with seven panels worth of options.
+InDesign’s Export Adobe PDF (Print) dialog box presents us with seven panels worth of options.
 This is where PDF presets come in.
-They group together all these choices into common workflows, and let us choose a preset which works best for what we're currently doing.
-(Those who are more expert can create their own presets but we'll cover that in a different post.)
+They group together all these choices into common workflows, and let us choose a preset which works best for what we’re currently doing.
+(Those who are more expert can create their own presets, which we covered in a different post.)

-In this post, we'll just focus on the initial five presets and when to use them.
-One is aimed at general desktop printing, three are designed for commercial print workflows, and one for on-screen or web posting.
+In this post, we’ll just focus on the initial six presets and when to use them.
+One is aimed at general desktop printing, four are designed for commercial print workflows, and one for on-screen or web posting.

 High Quality Print: Use this preset to create a PDF document for high-quality printing on desktop printers and proofers.
 Color and grayscale images are downsampled to 300 ppi.
 Colors are left unchanged (they aren’t converted to another color space).
 Transparency is retained (Acrobat 5 compatibility is the default).

-The next two presets follow PDF/X standards: To reduce printing errors and enable the successful exchange of files, Adobe worked with other vendors and professional users to develop the PDF/X standards?a family of ISO standards which are a subset of PDF designed for print workflows.
-Many printers are encouraging their customers to use PDF/X. They're also a good choice if you're not sure what your printer wants.
+The next three presets follow PDF/X standards: To reduce printing errors and enable the successful exchange of files, Adobe worked with other vendors and professional users to develop the PDF/X standards—a family of ISO standards which are a subset of PDF designed for print workflows.
+Many printers encourage their customers to use PDF/X. They’re also a good choice if you’re not sure what your printer wants.

-PDF/X-1a:2001: Both of the PDF/X presets in InDesign set Acrobat 4 compatibility which flattens transparency.
+PDF/X-1a:2001: Both PDF/X-1a:2001 and PDF/X-3:2002 presets set Acrobat 4 compatibility which flattens a file’s transparency.
 (Therefore, if you choose either of these choices, be sure to visit the Advanced panel and select the High Resolution Transparency Flattener Preset to retain the quality of your type and vectors.)
-PDF/X-1a supports CMYK and spot colors but doesn't allow color management.
+PDF/X-1a supports CMYK and spot colors but doesn’t allow color management.
 RGB images are converted to CMYK; CMYK values are preserved.
 Image resolution settings are the same as the Press Quality preset.

 PDF/X-3:2002: This PDF/X preset is similar to PDF/X-1a except that it also supports embedded RGB profiles and color management.
 This standard is more widely used in Europe than in North America.
 Choose this option for color-managed environments where you expect the printer to optimize color reproduction for the specific printing environment.

 Smallest File Size: Use this preset for onscreen display, email, or the web.
 Color images are downsampled to 100 ppi, grayscale images to 150 ppi.
-Transparency is retained (Acrobat 5 compatibility is the default, which allows for transparency and the use of Acrobat layers).
+Acrobat 6 compatibility is the default, which allows for transparency and the use of Acrobat layers).